-This sale is similar to the ATF parcel in size, zoning, use, and flood zone.
-While the property has superior soils compared to the subject, the sale is an older sale and is considered inferior in terms of marketing conditions.
-Overall, the superior soils and the inferior market conditions are offsetting, and the sale indicates a value close to \$8,032 per acre for the subject property.
+This sale is similar to the subject in zoning, use, and flood zone.
+While the sale is older, the property has superior soil quality compared to the subject.
+Overall, the superior soils indicate a value below \$8,032 per acre for the subject property.